dfinity/awesome-internet-computer/README.md

 - [pic-js](https://github.com/hadronous/pic-js) - A TypeScript/JavaScript library for testing canisters with support for PocketIC.
 - [canister-profiling](https://github.com/dfinity/canister-profiling) - Code & scripts for collecting performance data for canisters.
 - [ic-repl](https://github.com/chenyan2002/ic-repl) - A REPL environment to communicate with canisters.
 Allows to write E2E integration tests.
-- [ic-test](https://github.com/wasm-forge/ic-test) - Automatically generate Rust canister test project and canister bindings for end-to-end testing.
+- [ic-test](https://github.com/wasm-forge/ic-test) - Command-line tool that makes it easier to create a test project and includes the basic files and setup needed for both IC canisters and optionally EVM (Ethereum Virtual Machine) smart contracts.
 - [lightic](https://github.com/icopen/lightic) - Write & Run tests for any canister in JS/TS.
 Canisters will be run inside nodejs environment, no DFX.

 ### Benchmarking